Handicap Parking Permit CT

 Parking Pass Requirements

-Some of the specific requirements for obtaining a handicap parking permit in Connecticut include:
+Some of the specific requirements for obtaining a handicap parking permit in CT include:

 - Being considered legally blind by a certified optometrist